 On Facebook, you can create a custom audience from Ads Manager.
 You can even target your email subscribers.
 Check out my article on Facebook Advertisements for detailed instructions.

 On Twitter, you can use tailored audiences for running a remarketing campaign.
 Refer to this article at Quick Sprout for detailed instructions.

 3. Ditch the prominent advertising networks.
 Maybe you can gain a terrific ROI from smaller niche networks

-What’s visible and common in the marketplace might not yield the best ROI for your business.
+What’s visible and common in the marketplace might not yield the best ROI for your small business.
 Maybe your customers don’t hang around that much on the bigger platforms.
-Don’t just follow the herd and limit yourself to Google AdWords and Facebook advertising.
+Don’t just follow the herd and limit your customer acquisition marketing efforts to Google AdWords and Facebook advertising.

-Start by having a look at the demographic data of upcoming social networks.
-Maybe you’ve got a majority of your target audience hanging out on a smaller network.
+Start by having a look at the demographic data of upcoming social media networks.
+Maybe you’ve got a majority of your target audience hanging out on a smaller social media marketing network.

 For example – If you’re targeting females below the age of 25, then Snapchat could be a goldmine.